Indonesian National Armed Forces: Uniforms

 On 2 March 2022, the Army unveiled their field uniform with new camo pattern, called as "Loreng Angkatan Darat" (Army camo pattern), that is specific only to the Army.
 This camo is a variant of Multicam based on US Army OCP with local DPM color palette.
 A Desert/Arid variant intended to replace the older local Desert DPM Variant are also Present.

+On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern called "sage green digital", officially replacing the DPM camouflage that had been in use since 1982.
+The new pattern is planned to be adopted simultaneously on 5 October 2025, coinciding with the celebration of the National Armed Forces' 80th anniversary.
+Although the new camouflage design resembles a pattern previously developed for the Airborne Command (Loreng Linud), it has a distinctive coloration that can be detected, at least upon close examination.

 Personnel

 The Indonesian armed forces are voluntary.
-The active military strength is 400,000 with 400,000 reserves with available manpower fit for military service of males aged between 16 and 49 is 75,000,000, with a further 4,500,000 new suitable for service annually.
+The active military strength is 404,500 with 400,000 reserves with available manpower fit for military service of males aged between 16 and 49 is 75,000,000, with a further 4,500,000 new suitable for service annually.